Christine Regalla

 About:

-I am a field geologist who combines structural geology, active tectonics, and tectonic geomorphology to investigate the timing, rates, and processes of crustal deformation.
+I am a field geologist who combines structural geology, active tectonics, and tectonic geomorphology in both onshore and offshore environments to investigate the timing, rates, and processes of crustal deformation.
 My interests center around:

-• how outcrop-scale to micro-scale deformation can be used to investigate processes that lead to seismic slip
+• how outcrop-scale, core-scale, and micro-scale deformation can be used to investigate processes that lead to seismic slip

 Contact Information: